School's Out (1992 film): Plot

-The movie begins as the class of 1992 graduates, and everyone begins to make plans for the summer and their future.
-Joey Jeremiah (Pat Mastroianni), who was held back a year in Degrassi Junior High, prepares for another year of high school; conversely, his longtime girlfriend Caitlin Ryan (Stacie Mistysyn) graduates with Joey's former peers after having taken extra classes and completing high school in three years instead of four.
-She, Lucy Fernandez (Anais Granofsky), and Joey's friend Snake (Stefan Brogren), who works as a lifeguard over the summer and seems to be unable to attract women, make plans for university.
-Wheels (Neil Hope), Joey and Snake's friend, gets into cars and begins drinking, buying a used car in need of repairs.
+It is graduation time for the seniors at Degrassi High, and everyone is making plans for the summer and their future.
+Most are preparing for university or far-off travel.
+One who is not is Joey Jeremiah, who is preparing for another year in high school.
+His longtime girlfriend Caitlin Ryan has taken a number of extra classes and completed high school in three years and has graduated with Joey's former peers.

-Eager to hold on to her before she leaves for university to study journalism, Joey proposes to Caitlin at a graduation party hosted by Lucy.
+Eager to hold on to her before she leaves for university to study journalism, Joey proposes to Caitlin at a graduation party hosted by Lucy Fernandez.
 Caitlin demurs, explaining that she is not ready for that kind of commitment.
-Joey storms out, only to run into classmate Tessa Campanelli (Kirsten Bourne) fresh from an argument with her boyfriend Todd (Christian Campbell), and agrees to give her a ride home.
+Joey storms out, only to run into classmate Tessa Campanelli fresh from an argument with her boyfriend Todd, and agrees to give her a ride home.

 Arriving at the Campanelli house, Tessa pulls Joey toward her for a kiss.
-The next day, on a break from the photo shop where she works with Spike (Amanda Stepto), Tessa visits Joey next door at the drug store where he works and asks him on a date.
-Joey, though initially hesitant, accepts Tessa's offer, and later tells Wheels he went to "third base".
-Tessa confides in Spike the details of the relationship.
-Spike reminds her that Joey and Caitlin have a pattern of breaking up and reuniting, but Tessa notes that Caitlin will be leaving for university in a matter of weeks.
-With Caitlin working most evenings and weekends as a waitress and Joey working days, they spend little time together, and Joey starts seeing Tessa more frequently, culminating in them having sex.
-He continues to date Tessa while he dates Caitlin, with neither realizing he is dating both.
+The next day, on a break from the photo shop where she works, Tessa visits Joey next door at the drug store where he works and asks him on a date.
+Joey, though initially hesitant, accepts Tessa's offer, has a great time, and, as he tells Wheels the next day, gets to "third base."
+Tessa confides in her co-worker, Spike, the details of the relationship.
+Spike reminds her that Joey and Caitlin have a pattern of breaking up and reuniting.
+Tessa rejects Spike's argument, noting that Caitlin will be leaving for university in a matter of weeks anyway.
+With Caitlin working most evenings and weekends waiting tables at a cafe and Joey working days, they spend little time together and Joey starts seeing Tessa more frequently and they soon go all the way.
+As the summer goes on, Joey sees both Tessa and Caitlin with neither realizing he is dating them both.